coq-community/metaprogramming-rosetta-stone/autoinduct/README.md

 <summary>expand</summary>

-details specific to the OCaml code
+Details specific to the OCaml code.

+The current version:
+- does not go under binders, and
+- supports all of part 0, part 1, and part 2.

 </details>